SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Introduction

 We summarize our main contributions as follows:

 \begin{itemize}[left=1em, topsep=0pt, partopsep=0pt]

-\item We investigate the domain shift problem arising when self-supervised models are deployed to diverse users for fine-tuning.
-Our research reveals that even after fine-tuning the pre-trained model with target domain data, the domain shift from the pre-training data can lead to significant performance degradation.
+\item We investigate the domain shift issue when diverse users deploy and fine-tune self-supervised models.
+We reveal that the domain shift leads to performance degradation.

-\item We introduce \proj{}, a few-shot domain adaptation framework that can be integrated into existing self-supervised learning methods. \proj{} incorporates self-supervised meta-learning for the pre-training and target-side pretext replay, enabling the adaptation of pre-trained representations to the target domain using only a few target samples.
+\item We propose \proj{}, a method for adapting self-supervised models to different domains via adaptive meta-task replay.

-\item We perform rigorous evaluations using four mobile sensing datasets with diverse domain characteristics.
-We compare \proj{} against domain generalization/adaptation baselines , that shows \proj{} achieves an average F1-score improvement of $8.83\%$p.
+\item We perform evaluations using mobile sensing datasets, showing that \proj{} outperforms domain generalization and adaptation baselines, achieving an average F1-score improvement of 9.4\%p.

-\item We assess the computational overhead of deploying \proj{} on real-world mobile applications and demonstrate that the one-time target-side adaptation can be executed within three minutes by consuming a mere $9.54\%$ of the device's memory on a COTS smartphone. \end{itemize}
+\item We assess the computational overhead of deploying \proj{} on mobile devices, demonstrating that the adaptation step completes in 10 seconds with less than 100MB of memory usage for SimCLR on an off-the-shelf smartphone. \end{itemize}